tim-band/geochron-at-home/README.md

 ### Using the API

-You can use the `./gah.py` script from any machine that can see the API endpoints.
-But first, you have to tell it where the endpoints are:
+You can use the `./geochron/gah.py` script from any machine that can see the API endpoints.
+But first, you have to tell it where the endpoints are (here we are running it from the `geochron` directory):

 ```sh
 (geochron-at-home) $ ./gah.py set url https://my.domain.com/geochron@home